Annotation Type OnChange

 String[] value

-Multiple paths may be specified; if so, each path is handled as a separate independent listener registration, and the method's parameter type must be compatible with at least one of the FieldChange sub-types emitted by each field.
+Multiple fields may be specified; if so, each field is handled as a separate independent listener registration, and for each field, the method's parameter type must be compatible with at least one of the FieldChange event sub-types emitted by that field.

-If zero paths are specified (the default), every field in the class (including superclasses) that emits FieldChanges compatible with the method parameter will be monitored for changes.
+If zero fields are specified (the default), every field in the target object(s) that emits FieldChanges compatible with the method's parameter type will be monitored for changes.

 Returns: